conda/governance/README.md

 ----

-**Quorum:** All percentages below express *both* required participation, as a fraction of the active core team, as well as the fraction of that fraction who vote affirmatively (i.e. vote `yes`) on the issue.
-For example, in a vote requiring 50%, with 18 active core members, at least 9 must vote; if 9 vote, there must 5 affirmative votes.
-If 13 members vote, 7 must be affirmative.
+**Quorum:** With one exception, all percentages below express *both* required participation, as a fraction of the active core team, as well as the fraction of that fraction who vote affirmatively (i.e. vote `yes`) on the issue.
+The exception is when 50% is required.
+In these cases, *at least half* of team members need to participate, but *more than 50%* of votes need to be affirmative for the vote to pass.

+For example, in a vote requiring 50% participation, with 20 active members, at least 10 must vote; if 10 or 11 vote, there must be at least 6 affirmative votes.
+If 12 or 13 members vote, at least 7 votes must be affirmative to pass, and so on.

 Because everyone is busy and it is difficult sometimes to get quorum, votes not achieving quorum will eventually time out on their set end date.
 When this happens, the current participation level is taken for what it is, and the percentage of affirmative votes is calculated from whatever the vote total is at that time.
 In order for a timeout to occur, the vote must have: